What are Rich Snippets and How to Get Them?

 Special announcement

-After this type of rich result is fully implemented, it will apply to different situations.
+After this type of rich snippet is fully implemented, it will apply to different situations.
 For example, you might need to use it to let people know about a closure, event reschedule, or revised business hours during an emergency.

 Software app